Seven Days in Yogyakarta: A Travel Journal from Java's Cultural Heart

 Prambanan is Borobudur's Hindu counterpart — a 9th-century temple compound dedicated to Shiva, Vishnu, and Brahma.
 It's 17km east of the city, about 45 minutes by motorbike.
 Entry: 350,000 IDR ($22.05) for foreigners.
 Combined ticket with Borobudur: 575,000 IDR ($36.23).

-Day 5: Merapi and the Destroyed Villages
+Day 5: Merapi and the Rebuilt Villages

-The "Merapi Lava Tour" — a jeep ride through the destruction zone — costs 450,000-600,000 IDR ($28.35-37.80) per jeep (seats 4).
+The "Merapi Lava Tour" — a jeep ride through the affected zone — costs 450,000-600,000 IDR ($28.35-37.80) per jeep (seats 4).
 It's touristy, it's bumpy, and the jeeps play Spotify at full volume.

 Day 6: Jomblang Cave & Artists

-Afternoon: the artists' quarter of Kotagede.
-Silversmiths, leather puppet makers, and small galleries.
-Less touristy than the Malioboro scene.
+In the afternoon, explore the artists' quarter of Kotagede — silversmiths, leather puppet makers, and small galleries.
+It's quieter than the Malioboro scene, and if you've browsed the craft studios of Ubud over on Bali, you'll recognize the same maker culture here, minus the crowds.
 A handmade silver ring costs 50,000-150,000 IDR ($3.15-9.45).

 Day 7: Gudeg for Breakfast and Goodbye

 Jogja doesn't have the beach resorts of Bali or the nightlife of Jakarta.
-What it has is depth.
-A living sultanate, two world-class temple complexes, an active volcano you can touch, caves with celestial light shows, and food that costs less than a New York coffee.
+What it has is depth: a living sultanate, two world-class temple complexes, an active volcano you can touch, caves with celestial light shows, and food that costs less than a New York coffee.

 Jogja isn't a place you visit once.
-It's a place that keeps pulling you back because you know you only scratched the surface.
+It's a place that keeps pulling you back, because you know you only scratched the surface.

 Budget for 7 days: approximately 4,200,000 IDR ($264.60).
-That's accommodation, food, transport, and every activity listed above.
+That covers accommodation, food, transport, and every activity listed above.
 Try doing that anywhere in Europe.